zarr-developers/blog/_posts/2022-05-16-pre-release-zarr-2.12.markdown

 improvement for Zarr arrays when appending data to S3, bug fixes, documentation and a maintenance fix.

-## Add suport for reading and writing Zarr V3
+## Add support for reading and writing Zarr V3

 Zarr Python 2.12 provides experimental infrastructure for reading and writing the upcoming V3 spec of the Zarr format.
 Users wishing to prepare for the